 Cons of banking in Georgia

 - The risk of conflict in the region; Russia and Georgia had a brief war a decade ago, but it barely impacted banking.
+But nevertheless, in a world of heightened geopolitical tension, I would not put all of my life savings in Georgia.
+Some exposure is fine, but I would diversify for sure.

 - The risk of capital controls if the fiscal and current account situations were to worsen in the country